Ad Blocker Detected

 This leads to the phosphorylation of bifunctional enzyme activating Fructosebisphosphatase-2 and inhibits Phosphofructokinase-2.
 The ultimate is decreased in fructose-2,6-bisphosphate concentration.
 The decreased concentration of fructose 2,6 bisphosphate causes the formation of fructose-6-phosphate thus increasing the blood glucose level.
-Thus, Phosphofructokinase-1 and Fructose Bisphoaphatase-2 also play an important role in the regulation of glycolytic pathway.
+Thus, Phosphofructokinase-1 and Fructose Bisphoaphatase-2 also play an important role in the regulation of the glycolytic pathway.

 3. Regulation of Pyruvate Kinase:

 Pyruvate Kinase controls the outflow product of glycolysis.
 It produces ATP and pyruvate.
-It is activated by fructose-1,6-bisphossphate and allosterically inhibited by ATP and alanine.
-These are the signals that indicate the presence of a plenty of energy.
+It is activated by fructose-1,6-bisphosphate and allosterically inhibited by ATP and alanine.
+These are the signals that indicate the presence of plenty of energy.
 There are two types of pyruvate kinases; one is L-form found in the liver and the other is M-form found in the muscles and brain.

 The pyruvate kinase is controlled by reversible phosphorylation.
 It can also be regulated hormones.
 When blood glucose level falls then glucagon triggers the initiation of cAMP signaling cascade which phosphorylates the pyruvate kinase increasing the enzyme activity.
 While blood glucose level rises vasopressin signals to dephosphorylation of pyruvate kinase thus inhibiting the enzyme activity.
-Thus, blood glucose level is maintained
+Thus, the blood glucose level is maintained

-In conclusion, all these enzymes are extremely important to maintain the influx and outflux and are the points of regulation of glycolytic pathway.
+In conclusion, all these enzymes are extremely important to maintain the influx and outflux and are the points of regulation of the glycolytic pathway.